vllm-project/vllm/tt_metal/README.md

 ## Accessing the Meta-Llama-3.1 Hugging Face Model

 To run Meta-Llama-3.1, it is required to have access to the model on Hugging Face.
-Steps:
+To gain access:
 1. Request access on [https://huggingface.co/meta-llama/Meta-Llama-3.1-70B](https://huggingface.co/meta-llama/Meta-Llama-3.1-70B).
 2. Once you have received access, create and copy your access token from the settings tab on Hugging Face.
 3. Run this code in python and paste your access token: